 How to Split Wedding Expenses Between Families

-Traditional vs. Modern Approaches
+Traditional vs Modern Cost Approaches

 🏛️ Traditional Approach

-• Bride’s family covers ceremony and reception
+•Bride’s family covers the ceremony and reception

-• Groom’s family hosts the rehearsal dinner
+•Groom’s family hosts the rehearsal dinner

-• Couple pays for honeymoon
+•The couple pays for the honeymoon

 💫 Modern Approach

-• Families help with major expenses
+• Families contribute to major expenses

-50/50 Family Split
+Equal 50/50 Family Split

-Proportional by Guest Count
+Splitting by Guest Count

-Income-Based Splitting
+Income-Based Contributions

 Category-Based Splitting

-• Venue & Catering: Split 50/50 between families
+• Venue and catering split between families

 Communication and Planning